Schwartz: How I Lost a 116-1 Parlay Betting a Can’t-Lose -1500 WNBA Favorite

 A parlay is a series of two or more bets set up so that the original amount staked plus winnings are risked on each successive wager.
 For example: This past weekend I put three baseball favorites together for a parlay.
 The favorites were all -200 and above.
 If I’d bet them individually, I’d have to risk two units to win one unit.
 By putting all three into one bet, I could risk one unit to win nearly three units.
 You can see the appeal: Wager less, win more.

 An open parlay (which isn’t offered everywhere), allows you to start with one wager in a parlay and then add individual games whenever you want.
-On 5dimes, you’re allowed to build an open parlay of up to 25 total games.
+You’re allowed to build an open parlay of up to 25 total games.
 I decided to do just 10.
 As you can imagine, the payouts for hitting a 10-team parlay can be more than 100-1.
 The idea of building one of these got me excited.
 Who doesn’t want to make that much money?